PeteMcNie/flask-postrges-alembic-backend/README.md

 - Then run: `git init` (this enables git to 'know' about the project so you can commit etc)
 - You will need to change the 'remote' repo the project is pointing at otherwise you will over write this boilerplate NOTE TO SELF: add commands to do this

-# To run backend and see route in test blueprints file
+# To run backend and see routes in test blueprints file

-* You will need to install poetry if you haven't already
+- You will need to install poetry if you haven't already
 - To install poetry on your machine if required go to [poetry docs](https://python-poetry.org/docs/) for info on how to do this.
 To check if you have poetry installed already try and run `poetry --version`

 Activate your virtual environment